taocpp/PEGTL/doc/Rule-Reference.md

 * Succeeds if the input contains at least `Num` further objects, and
 * unconditionally consumes `Num` objects from the input.
-* Limited to the buffer size when using an [Incremental Input].
+* Limited to the buffer size when using a [buffer input].
 * [Meta data] and [implementation] mapping:
   - `consume< 0 >::rule_t` is `internal::success`
   - `consume< N >::rule_t` is `internal::consume< N >`